VEINHORN/spring-data-sqlfile/README.md

 # spring-data-sqlfile

-When your Spring Data queries become huge, `spring-data-sqlfile` helps you load it from resources folder.
+When your *SQL* queries become huge, `spring-data-sqlfile` helps you to load them from resources folder.
+It makes your code clean and you can work with well-formed *SQL* queries in your IDE.

 ## Usage